orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### responseFlagged
 Mapping for flagged (reported) responses.
-Used by the holder not satisfied with a response.
+Used by the keeper not satisfied with a response.

 ```solidity